JOKeRiino/React-Shop-FrontEnd/DEVLOG.md

 ## 01.04.2022
 - Footer finally on end of page!!!

+## 02.04.2022
 - Fixed buttons on homepage
 - Cart shipping fee fixed on empty cart
+- Converted all images to webp format.
+Avg. saving on image size: 90-95%!!!!

+## 03.04.2022
+- The Creation of the checkout has now been moved entirely to the strapi backend Because the old method was deprecated and not as secure + less features...!
+- Added .env variables (Base url and stripe key)
+- Code clean up and simple bug fixes

 # TODOS
-- Convert all images to smaller file sizes / and possibly .webp format or similar!
+- Add spinning circle when checkout is clicked?!
+- idk?!
-- Write all content into strapi!
-(In this case maybe dont, because of the missing SEO!)
+(- Write all content into strapi!
+In this case maybe dont, because of the missing SEO!)
-- Put the checkout in the backend completly!!!!
-For security reasons!